2025 Cuttack violence: Government and political responses

 Chief Minister Mohan Charan Majhi appealed for peace, describing Cuttack as a “thousand-year-old city known for its brotherhood,” and directed police to take strict action against offenders.

 Leaders from across political parties expressed concern over the violence.
-Naveen Patnaik of the Biju Janata Dal and Sofia Firdous of the Indian National Congress both condemned the incidents and called for restoration of harmony and accountability.
+Leader of the Opposition Naveen Patnaik of the Biju Janata Dal condemned the incidents and called for restoration of harmony and accountability.

 On 10 October, Odisha Minister Prithviraj Harichandan stated that the state administration had “handled the situation well,” noting that normalcy had returned to Cuttack.

 He also criticised comments by West Bengal Chief Minister Mamata Banerjee, describing them as “irresponsible” and potentially provocative.

 Revenue Divisional Commissioner (Central Division) Guha Poonam Tapas Kumar, who reviewed the situation on 7 October with senior police and district officials, said that anyone taking the law into their own hands would face legal action and emphasised the need for communal harmony.

 Police Commissioner S. Dev Datta Singh reported that curfew measures and security deployments had helped restore order and that no fresh violence had occurred after 5 October.

 Beyond Odisha, West Bengal Chief Minister Mamata Banerjee criticised the violence, alleging that the Bharatiya Janata Party (BJP) and affiliated groups such as the Bajrang Dal were attempting to disrupt communal harmony in Odisha.

 The Odisha government dismissed her remarks as “unbecoming” of a Chief Minister and urged her to focus on law and order in her own state.